Northeastern Congolian lowland forests

-The Northeastern Congolian lowland forests is a tropical moist broadleaf forest ecoregion that spans the Democratic Republic of the Congo and the Central African Republic.
+The Northeastern Congolian lowland forests (French: Forêts de plaine du nord-est du Congo) is a tropical moist broadleaf forest ecoregion that spans the Democratic Republic of the Congo and the Central African Republic.

 Geography

 The Northeastern Congolian lowland forests lie in the northeastern basin of the Congo River.
 The ecoregion is mostly in the Democratic Republic of the Congo, with a portion extending into the southern Central African Republic.
 It is the easternmost portion of the Guineo-Congolian region, a belt of tropical rain forests that extends through western and central Africa.

 The Ituri Rainforest is in the ecoregion.

-The ecoregion is lies north and east of Congo River, and other rainforest ecoregions bound it on the west and southwest.
+The ecoregion lies north and east of Congo River, and other rainforest ecoregions bound it on the west and southwest.
 It is bounded on the north by the Northern Congolian forest–savanna mosaic, and on the southwest by the Southern Congolian forest–savanna mosaic across the Congo River.
 The Albertine Rift mountains bound the Congo Basin on the east, and are home to the neighboring Albertine Rift montane forests ecoregion above 1500 meters elevation.